rickosborne/cascades/md/03-0-3-after-service.md

 "Right, well, Dearborn, Hamilton, Keats."
 His hand made little partitioning motions as he said each name, recreating the seating order from the aisle.
 "It seemed like Mr. Dearborn and Mrs. Hamilton were friendly.
 I didn't get to see Ms. Keats with them.
-She was already in smoking by the time I got there and didn't sit down until after service."
+She was already in Smoking by the time I got there and didn't sit down again until after service."

 "I saw Dearborn give Mrs. Hamilton some horse pills.
 She was asleep the next time I saw her during service."
 I ran my tongue along the back of my teeth, lost in thought.
 I blinked a few times and snapped out of it.
 "Hey, I can get this cleaned up, if you want."

 Terry smiled but shook his head.
 "I appreciate the offer," it came out "oh-fuh" and a part of me took a moment to appreciate that I got to work every day with people from all around the world.
 "But I don't mind."
 He pointed at the jump seats behind me.
 "Enjoy your book.
 I've got this."

 In truth, I wasn't in the mood to go back to studying, but it wasn't worth discussing.
 These overnighters could go either way.
-Most any other flight would find her doing most of the work, as she almost always had less seniority than any of the other crew.
+Most any other flight would find me doing most of the work, as I almost always had less seniority than any of the other crew.
 Overnighters were, however, boring beyond belief.
 For the next six hours or so, only a handful of passengers would be awake at any time, and their demands on the cabin crew would be minimal.
 If Terry wanted something to do to pass the time, that was his right.